Bill Maher Tests Positive For COVID-19

 LOS ANGELES (CBSLA) – HBO Host Bill Maher has tested positive for COVID-19, according to a tweet sent by the official account for his show, Real Time With Bill Maher.

 The tweet said that although the comedian is fully vaccinated, he tested positive during a weekly staff PCR test for COVID-19.
-A Friday taping of his show has been canceled.READ MORE: USC Kicks Off Week Of Graduation Celebrations At Coliseum For Classes Of 2020, 2021
+A Friday taping of his show has been canceled.READ MORE: Jerry West Insulted At Being Left Off Jeanie Buss’ Top 5 Lakers List

-The tweet went on to say that Maher is feeling “fine” and is asymptomatic.MORE NEWS: Kidnapping Suspect Arrested At Mother's Palmdale Apartment After Wild Chase, Standoff
+The tweet went on to say that Maher is feeling “fine” and is asymptomatic.MORE NEWS: Goldstein Investigates: Scammers Going Old School In Attempt To Defraud EDD

 No other staff or crew members has tested positive.
 The show will be rescheduled to tape at a later, undetermined date.